 Andy conducted a community needs assessment in the La Alma-Lincoln Park neighborhood, which identified the factors influencing the availability of and access to food, coping strategies for hunger, and proposed solutions to alleviate food insecurity in the community.
 Using survey, interview, and focus group data, Andy developed recommendations to reduce hunger and improve community food security that were informed by conversations with both local service providers and the residents of La Alma-Lincoln Park.

-Andy is on the health team writing a white paper on food insecurity in farmworker communities, helping provide technical assistance to community health centers that are enrolling farmworkers into healthcare, and supporting ongoing initiatives to strengthen workers protection standards for the H2-A visa program.
+Andy was on the health team and wrote a white paper on food insecurity in farmworker communities, helped provide technical assistance to community health centers that are enrolling farmworkers into healthcare, and supported ongoing initiatives to strengthen workers protection standards for the H2-A visa program.